wp-plugins/combine-js/readme.txt

 1. This is a screenshot of the Combine JS settings page.

 == Changelog ==

+= 0.5 =
+* Fixed notices and warnings in error log (thanks to pha3z).
+* Added glob function to remove cached files when settings saved.

 = 0.4 =
 * Fixed php warning: Warning:  Missing argument 2 for CombineJS::compress()